iee-ihu-gr-course1941/ADISE21_quarto/design.md

 ### Subsequent Requests
 * for a request to be considered authorized, it needs the access token to be present and valid
-* an access token is validated by comparing it to the stored one, username, id, timestamp isnt over 2 hours old.
+* an access token is validated by comparing it to the stored one, username, id.
+Token is invalidated after log out

 ## Session
 * player1 initiates session, session is frozen until player2 is present.